 Visit us at the library to make your very own Art from the Heart!
 This month we will be trying out needlefelting so all you need to bring is your creativity!

 Supplies will be provided but space is limited, please pre-register to ensure you have a spot.
-Adult supervision is required for this specific program as the needles used are sharp*
+Reccomended for ages 8+ with adult supervision required as the needles used are sharp*

 Today's hours